 Vanderbilt is a member of a consortium of universities and colleges called the Nashville University Center.
-Subject to availability of space, an interchange of courses is permitted among the member institutions, which include Fisk University, Meharry Medical College, Scarritt College for Christian Workers, and Vanderbilt.
+Subject to availability of space, an interchange of courses is permitted among the member institutions, which include Fisk University, Meharry Medical College, Scarritt Graduate School, and Vanderbilt.